Aditya-8807/assignment/README.md

 	  •	Mounts the React app to the DOM element with id="root".

-9. /src/Pages/FoundPage.jsx
+9. /src/Pages/HomePage.jsx
-	•	Combines FoundItemForm and FoundItemList.
+	•	Combines ItemForm and ItemList.
-	•	Used as the main view for users to report and browse found items.
+	•	Used as the main view for users to report and browse whether item is found or lost.